Mass measurements of As, Se and Br nuclei and their implication on the proton-neutron interaction strength towards the N=Z line: Discussion

 \section{Discussion}

-The proton-neutron interaction strength for N=Z nuclei, $\delta$V$_{pn}$(N=Z), is expected to decrease with increasing mass (see Section \ref{sec:intro} \cite{VanIsacker1995,Brenner2006}) whereas recent mass measurements show a restrengthening of this parameter in the range Z=29-37, as depicted in figure \ref{fig:figure_dVpn0}.
+The proton-neutron interaction strength for N=Z nuclei, $\delta$V$_{pn}$(N=Z), is expected to decrease with increasing mass (see Section \ref{sec:intro} \cite{VanIsacker1995,Brenner2006}) whereas recent mass measurements show a restrengthening of this parameter in the range Z=29-37, as depicted in Fig. \ref{fig:figure_dVpn0}.
 This could be explained by various physical phenomena, including the amount of overlap between wave functions of valence protons and neutrons \cite{Brenner2006,Chen2009,Zhang2018}, the growth of deformation in nuclei \cite{Cakirli2006,Bonatsos2013}, and the manifestation of Wigner's SU(4) symmetry at N=Z nuclei \cite{VanIsacker1995}.

-In order to discern which interpretation may be behind the surprising trend in $\delta$V$_{pn}$(N=Z), we applied the measured masses of this work and corresponding data from AME16 \cite{Wang2017} and primary literature \cite{Boswell1970,Macdonald1977} to calculate the quantity $\delta$V$_{pn}$ for N-Z=2 and N-Z=4 isotopes in the proton number range Z=29-37.
-The results are shown in figure \ref{fig:figure_dVpn024}.
+In order to discern which interpretation may be behind the surprising trend in $\delta$V$_{pn}$(N=Z), we applied the measured masses of this work and corresponding data from AME16 \cite{Wang2017} and primary literature \cite{Boswell1970,Macdonald1977} to calculate the quantity $\delta$V$_{pn}$ for N-Z=2 and N-Z=4 nuclides in the proton number range Z=29-37.
+The results are shown in Fig. \ref{fig:figure_dVpn024}.

-From comparing figure \ref{fig:figure_dVpn024} to figure \ref{fig:figure_dVpn0}, it is observed that $\delta$V$_{pn}$(N=Z) is much higher (up to a factor of almost 3) than the values for N-Z=2 and N-Z=4, as expected \cite{VanIsacker1995}.
-Our new direct measurement of the $^{69}$As isotope confirms an essentially monotonic increase of $\delta$V$_{pn}$ staggering as a function of Z, as one moves away from N=Z towards N-Z=2 and N-Z=4.
-It is thus evident that the significant restrengthening of $\delta$V$_{pn}$ (approximately 1200 keV, see figure \ref{fig:figure_dVpn0}) is a sole characteristic of the N=Z nuclei.
+From comparing Fig. \ref{fig:figure_dVpn024} to Fig. \ref{fig:figure_dVpn0}, it is observed that $\delta$V$_{pn}$(N=Z) is much higher (up to a factor of almost 3) than the values for N-Z=2 and N-Z=4, as expected \cite{VanIsacker1995}.
+Our new direct measurement of the nuclide $^{69}$As confirms an essentially monotonic increase of $\delta$V$_{pn}$ staggering as a function of Z, as one moves away from N=Z towards N-Z=2 and N-Z=4.
+It is thus evident that the significant restrengthening of $\delta$V$_{pn}$ (approximately 1200 keV, see Fig. \ref{fig:figure_dVpn0}) is a sole characteristic of the N=Z nuclei.
 The N-Z=2 net increase is only about 200 keV in the same range, and at N-Z=4 there is staggering that ends with a net decrease of approximately 100 keV in the overall range.